Fremantle Harbour: Victoria Quay

-A statue honouring C. Y. O'Connor was erected on Victoria Quay on 23 June 1911.
+A statue honouring Charles Yelverton O'Connor was erected on Victoria Quay on 23 June 1911.
 It now stands near the entrance to the Fremantle Ports administration building on Cliff Street.

 During a waterside clash between police and workers on Bloody Sunday, 4 May 1919, lumper Tom Edwards was struck on the head with a police baton.
 He died three days later, leaving a wife and three children.
 A memorial fountain by Pietro Porcelli was erected in Edwards' memory that year, and was moved to Fremantle's Kings Square in 1968.

 The Fremantle Passenger Terminal was constructed in time for the 1962 British Empire and Commonwealth Games.

 North Quay

 North Quay is the portion of Fremantle Harbour on the northern banks of the Swan River, built in the late 1890s this area is now primarily used for container shipping.
 On the western edges is Rous Head a smaller harbour used for vessel maintenance which also includes one of several Rottnest Island ferry terminals.